Outline

 Purpose

 Create a welcoming environment, establish trust, and set the tone for the course.
+Meet your coach and other men in the program so that you can become familiar with and begin your personal journey.

 Topics